Create beautiful Celtic knotwork designs for crafts just by typing on your computer!

 for beadwork in Peyote, Comanche, and Brick style.

-Click here to see how the Celtic Knot Font works
+Click here to learn more about the Celtic Knot Font!

 A number of the quilters in the Celtic Appliqué Quilter's Group are using the font to design quilts.
 We can't wait to see pictures!